pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ### Objects
 If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object (a single request for three VMs will result in three task objects for example).

-If we look at the class ancestry for the _Request_ objects...
+If we look at the class ancestry for the _Request_ objects:

 ```
 MiqAeServiceAutomationRequest < MiqAeServiceMiqRequest